KD5VMF/Waveshare-Rover/README REV C.md

 ## Acknowledgements

 - [Waveshare](https://www.waveshare.com/)
-- FHL-LD19 LiDAR Sensor Documentation (Link to the documentation if available online)
+- [FHL-LD19 LiDAR Sensor Documentation](#)  <!-- Please replace '#' with the actual link to the documentation -->
+- Chat-GPT4 by OpenAI, for assistance in code improvement and documentation.
 - And everyone who has contributed to the project!

 We hope this project inspires and serves as a valuable tool for anyone interested in advancing autonomous navigation technologies.
 Happy coding!